 |"Lick me and see the world."|

 Not only in this but countless other areas does Sharp's vision betray a semi-refreshing lack of familiarity with actual bikers, mods/rockers rivalry, Satanists, zombies, or hippies, whether in films, books, or real life.
-He does know solid British TV detective thriller pacing, so there's competent camera, interesting plot twists, and quite a bit of panning over craftily posed but decidedly unmangled or overly bloody corpses, making PSYCHOMANIA kid-friendly, at least in this lone surviving print, if you don't mind your kids beholding super fake deaths, and you shouldn't.
+He does know solid BBC thriller pacing so there's competent camera movements around craftily posed but decidedly unmangled or overly bloody corpses, making PSYCHOMANIA kid-friendly, at least in this lone surviving print, if you don't mind your kids beholding super fake deaths, and you shouldn't.

 That's another thing: a motorcycle, a relatively small one especially, is not a particularly good murder device.
-I doubt that baby in the carriage about to get run into in the grocery store invasion (above) will do anything but scream in delight over being slammed against the meat and dairy aisle.
-Any idiot with a little toreador experience can just step to the side, hold out the arm and smack these upstarts right in the helmeted kisser and send them cartwheeling into the frozen foods.
-Instead they cower and scream; then again, realism has no place in the world of PSYCHOMANIA.
-It rides to its own destination.
+I doubt that baby in the carriage about to get run "over" in the grocery store invasion (above) will do anything but scream in delight over being slammed against the meat and dairy aisle.
+Any idiot with a little toreador experience can just step to the side, hold out the arm and smack these upstarts right into the frozen foods.
+Then again, clear thinking has no place in the world of PSYCHOMANIA.
+It rides to its own destruction.
 No... wait, now it wants to go somewhere else.
 Brummm BrumMM!

-The whole biker film genre has always ranked fairly low in my esteem, just above the bottom rung of WIP (Women in Prison) films and 1980s sex comedies.
-I never understood the appeal of watching a bunch of motorcycles ride this way and that, hearing them make loud nosies as their riders set about harassing innocent beachgoers, sexually assaulting housewives and driving Cameron Mitchell to retaliatory violence (I'm referring naturally to 1970's THE REBEL ROUSERS).
-I got nothing against motorcycles other than they're too loud and if I'm riding on one I can't stop thinking about what would happen to my lovely skin if I crashed.
-The bike culture is too metallic for my morbid acuteness of the senses, smells too much like leather and axle grease, reminds me of my brother, Fred, who has two, plus a jeep, and three other cars.
-That's his world, and I leave it alone; he's got it covered.
+The whole biker film genre has always ranked fairly low in my esteem, just above the bottom rung of kinky prison films and 1980s sex comedies.
+I never understood the appeal of watching a bunch of motorcycles ride this way and that, hearing them make loud nosies as their riders set about harassing innocent beachgoers, housewives until Cameron Mitchell finally fights back.
+I got nothing against motorcycles other than they're too loud and remind me of my brother, Fred.
+That's his world; he's got it covered.
 I mean it would be different if these Living Dead lads were realistic bikers.
 Real bikers work on their bikes, like all the time, covered in motor oil stains and signs of hard living.
 These Living Dead yobs all have clean fingernails, maybe even manicures.
 They don't get soot on their white scarves from riding around without a windshield.
-Their little skull eye visors (at right) are cool but clearly a detriment to peripheral vision, something usually all important for any self-preserving motorist, or if they're already dead they might at least select better targets for their rampage if they were able to see...
+Their little skull eye visors (at right) are cool but clearly a detriment to peripheral vision, something usually all important for self preservation, or pedestrians to run over,